Ural-Yunusbaev/IBDMig/README.md

 By Ural Yunusbaev 2018

-The IBDMig uses DUSH output IBD clusters to calculate the number of clusters including individuals of one ethnic origin and of different ethnic origin.
-It creates a table where rows are populations combinations and columns are cluster sizes.
-The table shows the counts of monoethnic and polyethnic clusters.
-This reflects admixture process in studying population.
-IBDMig calculates multi-IBD sharing between individuals of different ethnic origin.
+IBDMig is a Python tool to assess admixture process in mixed cohort via DASH (Gusev et al., 2011) generated IBD clusters.
+This tool uses  cluster size (number of the individuals sharing the haplotype), population label (source of the individuals carrying the haplotype) and genetic length to generate following output files:<br>
+ibdmig.out.cluster_counts containing counts of clusters sorted by size and population;<br>
+ibdmig.out.cluster_length - average length of haplotypes in each population and cluster size category as shown in the table above.<br>
+The output files are tables where rows are populations combinations and columns are cluster sizes.<br>
+IBDMig assesses IBD sharing between individuals of different ethnic origin.
 Thus it shows the haplotype contribution from one population to other.
-Furthermore the IBDMig estimates average length of haplotypes in each cluster size bins.

 To start type:
 <pre>./ibdmig.py 22 ibdmig.list mapfile</pre>